NestorDR/radar-core/README.md

 Radar Core is a Python application that downloads financial asset prices from Yahoo Finance, manages them using **Polars** as an efficient in-memory database, and executes high-speed strategy evaluation using **vectorized NumPy operations** and **Numba JIT compilation**.

 The project follows High Performance Practices, using concurrent processing and hardware-accelerated math to analyze multiple symbols and timeframes simultaneously.
+Its cloud deployment is being supported by the [Radar Infra](https://github.com/NestorDR/radar-infra) project.

 ## Features
 - **Hybrid Data Architecture**: